 You can also use Grades Journey to save and share grade information for individual courses and assignments if your institution uses this feature.

-This video explains how to set download options, download the Grade Center file, upload the new file, and select which grades to change.
+Video: Working Offline with the Grade Center shows how to set download options, download the Grade Center file, upload the new file, and select which grades to change.

 You can download full or partial data from the Grade Center.